The Fisherman's Boot Socks

 Row 3: Slip 1 knitwise, knit 6, slip1, knit1, pass slipped stitch over, TURN work.

-Continue in this manner until only the center stitches remain, ending with a right side row.
+Continue in this manner (repeating rows 2 and 3) until only the center stitches remain, ending with a right side row.

 If using contrast color, switch to main color now.